rishikavaish/Projects-ML/Multilabel_classifier_webapp/README.md

-# MULTI-LABEL INTENT CLASSIFIER PROJECT
+# MULTI-LABEL INTENT CLASSIFIER APP PROJECT
 The multi-label intent classifier model is built using **XLNet** and the app is created using **Streamlit**.
 MAY'21-JULY 21

+# Demo
+This is the preview of the app

 Overview
 A Multi-label intent classifier Project which predicts the sentiment and multiple intents of